So we know we might be stressed.

 Information from International Stress Management Association UK.

-Ok so you recognise yourself in some of these conditions or behaviours, what can you do?
+Ok, so you recognise some of these conditions or behaviours in yourself.
+What can you do?

-For most of us, once we recognise that something needs changing in our lives; we can look to see what we can change.
-It may need the support of friends/ family or doctor to help us move forward in the right direction.
-It might be diet that needs to be healthier, looking at ways we can reduce the amount we drink or smoke, maybe drinking more water.
-Taking some form of exercise (always gets the endorphins going), looking at our working day – that we don’t need to be running around like a headless chicken or can we delegate?
-Can we find a bit of me time, are you the type that’s always giving?
-We need to boost our own energy levels as well.
+For most of us, once we recognise that something needs changing in our lives, we can look to see how we can resolve the problem.
+It may need the support of friends, family or a doctor to help us move forward in the right direction.
+Possible changes include a healthier diet, reducing the amount we drink or smoke, and drinking more water.
+It could be necessary to take some form of exercise (which releases endorphins), or to analyse our working day – do we need to be running around like a headless chicken or can we delegate?
+If you are the type that’s always giving, it is important to find a bit of “me time” as well.
+We need to boost our own energy levels.

-All depending on our levels of stress, it may be that more help is needed; it could be talking to someone (Counselling, Psychotherapy, Anger management, Life Coaching).
-This is where as Reflexologists we know our therapy might be of help in reducing our stress and anxiety levels.
+Depending on our levels of stress, it may be that more help is needed; it could be talking to someone (counselling, psychotherapy, anger management, life coaching).
+This is where, as Reflexologists, we know our therapy might be of help in reducing stress and anxiety levels.
 By working the feet or hands, full of nerve endings, we are boosting the circulation, helping to give a feeling of relaxation and wellbeing.
-You may sleep deeper/ better, so all in all your mood may improve and feel your life is moving in the right direction.
+You may sleep deeper and better, so all in all your mood may improve and you will feel your life is moving in the right direction.

-For some people the Alexander Technique may help, for others medical help may be needed with medication.
+For some people the Alexander Technique may help; for others, medical intervention may be necessary.

-With ever increasing levels of stress, it is important for people to take responsibility for their own lifestyles and healthcare needs; if we can, we are in a much stronger position to deal with what life throws at us.
+With ever increasing levels of stress, it is important for us to take responsibility for our own lifestyles and healthcare needs; if we can, we are in a much stronger position to deal with what life throws at us.